fabianvagi91/Firewall-iptables/README.md

 -A is append rule to the chain -D delete rule  -L list -F erase list -j target -s source -d destination

 ![image alt](https://github.com/fabianvagi91/projects/blob/72d91838330502b7a7e96f8cd8241c9721629cdd/iptablespolicy.png)
-.[!IMPORTANT]This is the default configuration and all the chains are in ACCEPT.
+This is the default configuration and all the chains are in ACCEPT.
 This means that we accept connections without restrictions.

 ![image alt](https://github.com/fabianvagi91/projects/blob/6950366e5c8cfa3a78b012dac15e9eeaee5d1cd2/Iptablesblockfacebook.jpg)